onja-org/w2_css_js_mini_project/README.md

 ![Demonstration of finished music player](assets/music_player_demo.png)

-**Week 9 Mini Project: HTML + CSS + JavaScript**
+**Mini Project: HTML + CSS + JavaScript**

-Welcome to your capstone project for Week 9!
+Welcome to your capstone project for the week!
 You'll build an interactive music dashboard that showcases how HTML, CSS, and JavaScript work together to create dynamic web applications.

 This project embodies the theme: **"CSS creates possibilities, JavaScript activates them."**